OIDC Single Sign-On Custom Domain Replacement Steps (Deployment Plan URL Address Replacement Solution, No Longer Recommended)¶

 }

-# Response content as follows:
+# Response content is as follows:

 {

-"redirect_uri": "modified redirect_uri",
+"redirect_uri": "Modified redirect_uri",

 }